Dusty Baker on Team Culture

 - Went to three World Series with the Dodgers and won the 1981 World series.
 On two NL All-Star teams, won two Silver Slugger Awards and one Gold Glove Award.

 - First manager to take four different teams to the NL Playoffs.

 Play Video View Fees

-Dusty Baker is a former Major League Baseball (MLB) manager and a retired baseball player.
+Dusty Baker is a Major League Baseball (MLB) manager, who currently manages the Houston Astros, and a retired baseball player.